American realism: Others

-Other writers of this sort included Theodore Dreiser, Henry James, Jack London, Upton Sinclair, John Steinbeck, Margaret Deland, and Edith Wharton.
+Other writers of this sort included Edward Eggleston, Theodore Dreiser, Henry James, Jack London, Upton Sinclair, John Steinbeck, Margaret Deland, Edith Wharton, Ambrose Bierce, and J. D. Salinger.

 Journalism

 Jacob Riis

 Jacob August Riis (1849–1914), a Danish-American muckraker journalist, photographer, and social reformer, was born in Ribe, Denmark.
 He is known for his dedication to using his photographic and journalistic talents to help the less fortunate in New York City, which was the subject of most of his prolific writings and photographic essays.
 He helped with the implementation of "model tenements" in New York with the help of humanitarian Lawrence Veiller.
 As one of the early photographers to use flash, he is considered a pioneer in photography.

 Art Young

 Art Young (1866–1943) was an American cartoonist and writer.
 He is most famous for his socialist cartoons, especially those drawn for the radical magazine The Masses, of which Young was co-editor, from 1911 to 1917.
 Young started as generally apolitical, but gradually became interested in left wing ideas, and by 1906 or so, considered himself a socialist.
 He became politically active; by 1910, racial and sexual discrimination and the injustices of the capitalist system became prevalent themes in his work.